 Some people may turn to alcohol to escape feelings of loneliness or to help ease the pain of a bereavement.
 If you notice that you seem to be drinking more than normal, it’s important to reduce your alcohol intake to moderate levels (or, if you suffer from other health issues, in line with recommendations from your GP).

 Some people may find it helps not to keep alcohol in the house to avoid temptation.
-Or, if you enjoy a glass of wine with a meal, consider buying just a small bottle that contains only two glasses, rather than a regular-sized bottle containing six glasses – this will help you to avoid thinking, ‘I may as well finish the [full-sized] bottle.’
+Or, if you enjoy a glass of wine with a meal, consider buying just a small bottle that contains only one or two glasses, rather than a regular-sized bottle containing six glasses – this will help you to avoid thinking, ‘I may as well finish the [full-sized] bottle.’

 If you feel that there is a problem and you need help, try talking to your GP – you certainly won’t be the first patient who has approached them on this subject, and they will be able to offer you helpful advice and support.